NelsonMALGAS/Digital-resume/README.md

 ## Figma Wireframe

-For a detailed visual representation of this project, please visit the [Figma Wireframe](https://www.figma.com/file/58d2ufBXdW83NZdND1ymBW/NELZON872_BCL232_Group_Owen_NelsonZongezileMalgas_ITW_9?t=XbgqxwptYHWD5JjZ-6).
+📐 **Visual Representation**: Explore the detailed visual representation of this project through our [Figma Wireframe](https://www.figma.com/file/58d2ufBXdW83NZdND1ymBW/NELZON872_BCL232_Group_Owen_NelsonZongezileMalgas_ITW_9?t=XbgqxwptYHWD5JjZ-6).

 ## Project Description

-This HTML document serves as a showcase of my proficiency in HTML and CSS.
-The primary objective of this website is to provide a user-friendly platform for exploring my professional resume, emphasizing my qualifications and experience.
-The design is intentionally kept simple for ease of navigation.
+🚀 **Welcome to My Portfolio!** This HTML document showcases my expertise in HTML and CSS.
+The primary goal of this website is to provide a user-friendly platform for exploring my professional resume, highlighting my qualifications and experience.
+The design is intentionally kept simple for seamless navigation.

 ---